 06 of 07

 Herding dogs have historically been bred to gather, herd, and protect livestock, and work closely with human shepherds.
 The intelligence and natural responsiveness of these dogs makes them highly trainable.
-Though all of these dogs share the natural skill of guiding and controlling the movements of other animals, those that are kept as pets will use their instinctual urges to herd their humans—which is why they’re especially great with children.
 Additionally, they tend to be affectionate and loyal companions.
 Most of these breeds are happiest in homes that can provide lots of exercise, structure, and clear instruction about expected behavior.
 Because they are usually very intelligent, they will often become bored and need mental stimulation, as well as physical.

 Read up on the following herding dogs:

 The vast majority of the dogs in the Terrier Group originated in the British Isles and evolved with particular duties based upon the geography of their specific area, including killing vermin and guarding their family’s home or barn.
 Most of these dogs were bred for tasks such as hunting small animals including rats, otters, and badgers.

 There are a few variations of terriers; short-legged terriers were bred to pursue rodents underground, while terriers with long legs are able to dig out these creatures rather than burrowing in after them.
 “Bull” breeds were once created for bull baiting and dogfights, but, happily, are now some of today’s go-to companion dogs.